MultiChannelLabs/FlywizOs/en/project_structure.md

    * ### uart subfolder
     As the name implies, this folder stores serial port operation related codes, including reading and writing serial ports, protocol analysis, etc.
    * ### Main.cpp
-    The entry code of the entire FlyThings application, including the interface for selecting the boot and some initialization, generally does not need to modify this file.
+    The entry code of the entire FlywizOS application, including the interface for selecting the boot and some initialization, generally does not need to modify this file.
    * ### Makefile/Android.mk、Application.mk
     Compilation configuration file, which contains the specific source code compilation process, generally does not need to be modified